Whip Wilson: Personal life

 He married three times, and lived his last years with his third wife managing an apartment complex in Hollywood.
 On October 22, 1964, Wilson died of a heart attack at the age of 53.

 Legacy

-Wilson made little impact on the western film industry, although three issues of a Whip Wilson comic book series were published by Marvel Comics in 1950, curiously numbered #9, 10 and 11.
+Wilson made little impact on the Western film industry, although three issues of a Whip Wilson comic book series were published by Marvel Comics in 1950, curiously as numbers 9, 10, and 11.
 Issue #11 was later reprinted in 1965 by I.W.
 Comics.
 Many of his co-stars, in later years, indicated they never really appreciated his films, but they did appreciate his kind demeanor and his character.

 Years after his death, his widow, Monica Wilson, stated; "He was handsome, intelligent, had a beautiful personality, a sense of humor, a good lover and a wonderful husband.
 Our love was proven love.
 We were asked many times in Hollywood how we stayed together.
 Our answer was true love will survive."

 Sixteen of his films are available on DVD today.